jam-mar/Csharp_for_Typescript_Developers/_chapters/01-types/index.md

 layout: page
 ---

-# Primitive Types in C# for JavaScript/TypeScript Developers

 In this chapter, we will explore the fundamental data types in C# and how they compare to those in JavaScript and TypeScript.
 Understanding these differences is crucial for a smooth transition from JS/TS to C#.

 ## Overview of C# Data Types